gitioannis/gitioannis/README.md

 - 🔭 I’m currently working on SQL teaching my super motivated cohort!
 - 📫 How to reach me: at the john.miaris@theskillsnetwork.com
 - 💬 Ask me about HTML, Javascript, CSS, jQuery, C, C#, VisualBasic, VBA, Classic ASP, ASP.Net Framework 4.0+, Razor, Excel, MS BI Desktop, SSRS, SSMS, SSIS, SQL, Data Science, Python.
-- ⚡ Fun fact: Sometimes you know so much and it feels you have achieved so little 😄

 <!--
 **gitioannis/gitioannis** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.